 Every year there is a sharp rise in the number of asthma attacks for children when they return to school after the summer holidays.
 This results in a significant increase in Emergency Department visits, hospitalization and days off school which can be unsettling for children as they start a new school year.

-You can help families be prepared for back to school and reduce the wide-reaching impacts of an asthma flare-up.
+You can help families be prepared for school and reduce the wide-reaching impacts of an asthma flare-up.

 Asthma in children